Python library for arbitrary-precision floating-point arithmetic

 0. History and credits

-The following people have contributed patches and new features to mpmath:
+The following people (among others) have contributed major patches or new features to mpmath:

 - Pearu Peterson <firstname.lastname@example.org>